archseer/enigma/README.md

 - Distributed Erlang nodes

+# Ideas/Experiments

+- Process as a generator function (yield to suspend/on reduce)

 # TODO

 - [ ] full external term representation
 - [ ] bignum math
 - [ ] deep term comparison
-  [ ] exports global table? that way we can call any method
+- [ ] exports global table? that way we can call any method
 - [ ] more compact cons impl (currently it uses one extra byteword, use a Rc&lt;[Value;2]&gt;)
 - [ ] directly embed labels as ip positions (no more lookups)
 - [ ] directly embed imports as some form of a pointer reference